ShenranTomWang/NLP_Onboarding/compute/ARC_Sockeye.md

 - You are recommended to use `conda` to set up your environments.

 ## Slurm Specs
+You may only submit jobs in `/scratch` on Sockeye.
 For basic usage of Slurm, checkout the [Slurm document](../technical/slurm.md).
 To start an interactive session, use:
 ```shell
 salloc --time=4:0:0 --mem-per-cpu=16G --ntasks=1 --nodes=1 --gpus=1 --constraint=gpu_mem_32 --account=xxxxxx-gpu